 Another great recipe using P. Cheese is our Cheese Ball with Pimento Cheese.
 And it’s an old family recipe.

-How to stuff the burger sliders
+How to stuff the pimento cheese stuffed sliders

 Making the sliders